Dynamic Convolutions: Exploiting Spatial Sparsity for Faster Inference: Experiments and results

 Human pose estimation is a task that is inherently spatially sparse: many pixels around the person are not relevant for keypoint detection and the output heatmaps are sparse.
-Most existing dynamic execution methods are not suited for this task: layer-based and channels based methods, such as ConvNet-AIG~\cite{convnetaig}, do not exploit the spatial dimensions.
+Most existing dynamic execution methods are not suited for this task: layer-based and channel-based methods, such as ConvNet-AIG~\cite{convnetaig}, do not exploit the spatial dimensions.
 SACT~\cite{sact} is not directly applicable on branched architectures such as stacked hourglass networks~\cite{newell2016stacked}, as it can only halt execution.

 \paragraph{Experiment setup} We base our work on Fast Pose Distillation (FPD)~\cite{zhang2019fast}, which uses the well-known stacked hourglass network for single-person human pose estimation~\cite{newell2016stacked}.
 Unlike their work, we do apply knowledge distillation since such method is complementary.
 The standard residual blocks are replaced by those of MobileNetV2 with depthwise convolution, in order to achieve efficient inference.
-Our baseline models has 96 features in the hourglass, expanded to 576 channels for the depthwise convolution.
-Models of different width are obtained by multiplying the number of channels with a \emph{width multiplier} $\in \{0.5,0.75,1.0 \}$, while the network depth is varied by using 1, 2 and 4 hourglass stacks (1S, 2S and 4S).
+Our baseline models have 96 features in the hourglass, expanded to 576 channels for the depthwise convolution.
+Models with different widths are obtained by multiplying the number of channels with a \emph{width multiplier} $\in \{0.5,0.75,1.0 \}$, while the network depth is varied by using 1, 2 and 4 hourglass stacks (1S, 2S and 4S).
 For dynamic convolutions, the computational budget of the base model is varied with $\theta \in \{0.125,0.25,0.5,0.75\}$.

 We use the MPII dataset~\cite{mpii} with standard test/validation split (22k/3k images).
 Images are resized to $256{\times}256$ and augmented with $\pm 30$ degrees rotation, $\pm 25$ percent scaling and random horizontal flip.
-No flip augmentation is used during evaluation as it doubles the amount of operations for only a small increase in accuracy.
+No flip augmentation is used during evaluation.
 The optimizer is Adam with learning rate $2\text{e-}4$ for a batch size of 6 samples.
 The mean square error loss for heatmaps is averaged over samples.
 Training lasts for 100 epochs and the learning rate is reduced by factor 0.1 at epoch 60 and 90.
-The evaluation metric is the mean Percentage of Correct Keypoints, normalized by a fraction of the head size (PCKh@0.5), as implemented in Fast Pose Distillation~\cite{zhang2019fast}.
+The evaluation metric is the mean Percentage of Correct Keypoints, normalized by a fraction of the head size (PCKh@0.5), as implemented in~\cite{zhang2019fast}.